Louisville Suicide Cleanup CO

 Call Anytime – 24/7 (866) 232-4197

 Blood and other bodily fluids are dangerous!
-Be Careful
+Louisville Suicide Cleanup

-Blood borne pathogens are microorganisms in blood and body fluids that can be extremely dangerous when cleaing up after a crime scene, suicide, or unattended death.
-The more common blood borne pathogens are Hepatitis B and AIDS.
-Exposure to blood borne pathogens include Injection, Eye contact, ingestion, inhalation, absorption, and mucous membrane contact.
+Blood-borne pathogens are microorganisms in blood and body fluids that can be extremely dangerous when cleaning up after a crime scene, suicide, or unattended death.
+The more common bloodborne pathogens are Hepatitis B and AIDS.
+Exposure to blood-borne pathogens includes Injection, Eye contact, ingestion, inhalation, absorption, and mucous membrane contact.
 Fecal matter, urine, blood, and vomit are all biohazards and must be treated with extreme caution.